miladkhanlou/ldl-metadata-extract/README.md

 **SPARQL Query:**
 Run a query to extract all collections within LDL.
 The query should include the following information for each collection:
 - PID of the collection
-- Content model
+- Collection Content model
-- Description
+- Collection Description
-- Contributor
 - Title of the collection

 Save the output to a CSV file named `all_collections.csv`.